mathewbushuru/algorithms/README.md

         const minRight = this.findMinNode(node.right);
         // minRight is larger than all left subtree values
-        // and ofc smaller than all right subtree values node.value = minRight.value;
+        // and ofc smaller than all right subtree values
+        // alternative would be to use max value in left subtree node.value = minRight.value;
         node.right = this.deleteNode(node.right, minRight.value);
       }